NangoHQ/nango/docs/docs/nango-deploy/aws.md

 ## Limitations & production use

-The open-source setup has been optimized for quick deployment and local usage.
-Before you deploy open source Nango to production we recommend you read about the [production limitations](oss-limitations.md) and mitigate them.
+The default open-source setup has been optimized for quick deployment and local usage.
+To deploy Nango to production on a self-hosted instance please follow the [self-hosting instructions](oss-instructions.md).